A dataset of building footprints to support social good applications.

 Knowing the density of population and settlements helps to anticipate demand for vaccines and the best locations for facilities.
 This data is also useful for precision epidemiology, as well as eradication efforts such as mosquito net distribution.

 Buildings data can be used to help calculate statistical indicators for national planning, such as the numbers of houses in the catchment areas of schools and health centres; mean travel distances to the nearest hospital or forecast of demand for transportation systems.

 Zoom or search to explore, and click on building outlines to see metadata.
-Alternatively, look at the data in Earth Engine.
+Alternatively, explore the data in Earth Engine.

 Curious about why some buildings appear offset from the satellite imagery?
 Or why detection doesn't work as well in areas with dense or complex buildings?
 See details about data limitations and quality in the FAQs and technical report.

 A deep learning model was trained to determine the footprints of buildings from high resolution satellite imagery.
 Our accompanying technical report describes the methodology used to generate the first version of the dataset.
-We however made further improvements for the current version, v2.
+We however made further improvements for the subsequent versions, v2 and v3.